 The Bond Reserve Requirement as of any date of calculation shall be zero dollars (\$0), except that if 1976 Sales Tax Revenues during the immediately preceding Fiscal Year do not cover Maximum Annual Debt Service by at least 3.00 times, the Authority shall be required to fund the Bond Reserve Fund in an amount equal to the amount specified in the definition of Bond Reserve Requirement set forth in the Indenture.
 See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."
+Maximum Annual Debt Service is calculated assuming that the variable rate 2008 Series Bonds bear interest at the fixed rate under the Swap Agreements of 3.145%.
+See "OUTSTANDING 1976 SALES TAX OBLIGATIONS - Swap Agreements" herein.

-In the event the Authority shall be required to fund the Bond Reserve Fund, the Bond Reserve Requirement with respect to any Series of Bonds bearing interest at a fixed rate means an amount not less than the lesser of: (i) 10% of the aggregate original principal amount of such Series (less any original issue discount); (ii) 125% of Average Annual Debt Service for such Series; or (iii) 100% of Maximum Annual Debt Service for such Series as of any date of calculation.
-The Bond Reserve Requirement for any Series of 2008 Series Bonds shall have the same meaning, provided, however, that the assumed fixed rate to be utilized in calculating the Bond Reserve Requirement shall be calculated in the following manner: (i) if a Swap Agreement (or another variable to fixed rate swap) relates to such Series of 2008 Series Bonds, then the assumed fixed rate shall be the fixed rate payable by the Authority under such Swap Agreement or such other swap; and (ii) if there is no variable to fixed rate swap that relates to such Series of 2008 Series Bonds which satisfies (i) above, then the assumed fixed rate to be utilized shall be the rate set forth in the first Revenue Bond Index published by The Bond Buyer during January of the year immediately following the Fiscal Year in which 1976 Sales Tax Revenues did not equal at least 3.00 times Maximum Annual Debt Service.
+If the Authority shall be required to fund the Bond Reserve Fund, the Bond Reserve Requirement with respect to any Series of Bonds bearing interest at a fixed rate, including the 2011 Series A Bonds, means an amount not less than the lesser of: (i) 10% of the aggregate original principal amount of such Series (less any original issue discount); (ii) 125% of Average Annual Debt Service for such Series; or (iii) 100% of Maximum Annual Debt Service for such Series as of any date of calculation.
+The Bond Reserve Requirement for any 2011 Series A Bonds shall have the same meaning.